• Skip to primary navigation

 This hearty Slow Cooker Chicken Stew with carrots and potatoes is such a comforting and cozy dinner!
 Perfect for cold winter days.

-This easy chicken stew starts on the stovetop to build amazing flavors, and then it finishes cooking in the slow cooker for 4 hours until the chicken is fall-apart tender.
+This easy chicken stew starts on the stovetop to build amazing flavors, and then it finishes cooking in the crockpot for 4 hours until the chicken is fall-apart tender.

-The weather is getting chillier already, which means it’s time to pull out my crockpot and make comfort food all season long, starting with my family’s favorite slow cooker chicken stew, which is loaded with hearty vegetables like red potatoes and carrots.
+The weather is getting chillier already, which means it’s time to pull out my crockpot and make comfort food all season long, starting with my family’s favorite slow cooker chicken stew.
+I love serving it with cheddar chive biscuits or bread to soak up all the delicious gravy.

-After several rounds of recipe testing, I think I finally perfected it.
+After several rounds of recipe testing, I think I finally perfected the BEST crockpot chicken stew recipe.
 The secret is building the flavors over the stovetop first by searing the chicken and sautéing the aromatics.
 I know it’s an extra step, but trust me when I say it’s worth it!

-We love it so much that it has become one of our go-to dinners every winter, along with other cozy stews like my Dutch Oven Beef Stew or Spanish Chicken Stew, or flavor-packed braises like my Red Wine Braised Beef.
+We love it so much that it has become one of our go-to dinners every winter, along with other cozy stews like my Dutch Oven Beef Stew or Spanish Chicken Stew.
+Also try my Slow Cooker Whole Chicken!

 • It’s a full meal on its own, with tender carrots and hearty potatoes.
 Pair with bread or biscuits, and dinner is served.